High harmonic generation from a Bose-Einstein condensate: Framework

-where the atomic operator $\bg{n}^{(\dagger)}$ denotes annihilation (creation) of an excitation in the $n$-th state of the ground state potential, with energy $E_{\vbn} = \omega_T (n_x + n_y + n_z)$ for a rotational invariant potential and $\omega_T$ the energy of the harmonic oscillator trap potential.
-The atomic operators $\be{n}^{(\dagger)}$ denotes annihilation (creation) of an excitation in the excited state potential of energy $E_{\vbn}^\prime$, which are shifted from the ground state energy by the energy of the excited electron.
+where the atomic operator $\bg{n}^{(\dagger)}$ denotes annihilation (creation) of an excitation in the $n$-th state of the ground state potential in the rotational invariant trap.
+The atomic operators $\be{m}^{(\dagger)}$ denotes annihilation (creation) of an excitation in the excited state potential of energy $E_{\vbm}^\prime$, which are shifted from the ground state energy by the energy of the excited electron.
 The energy difference is the energy of the atom gained by the electron due to the driving field.
 Within the strong field approximation (SFA) this energy gain is given by the kinetic energy of the electron after ionization~\cite{amini2019symphony}.
 The bosonic operators of the field are given by $a_{q}^{(\dagger)}$, and all introduced operators fulfill standard bosonic commutation relations.
 A schematic representation of the mode structure of the Bose gas is given in Fig.~\ref{fig:level_scheme}.

-The ideal Bose gas interacts with an intense and pulsed laser field, represented by a coherent state $\ket{\alpha}$.
-The interaction Hamiltonian describes the process in which an electron tunnel ionizes (instantaneously) from the ground state atoms due to the intense driving field, such that the atom transitions into the excited state potential
+A key difference to previous work about resonant excitation into internal excited atomic states~\cite{lewenstein1993probing, javanainen1994optical, javanainen1995spectrum}, is the strong field induced dynamics of the electron~\cite{lewenstein1994theory}.
+The interaction Hamiltonian describes the process in which an electron transitions via tunnel ionization (instantaneously), driven by the intense laser field, from the atoms in the internal ground state into the excited state potential